By Alexandra O’Brien

 Mina Mina Dreaming paintings by Walpiri artists trace the contours of the sand-hills and the edible fungi found there.
 Judy Napangardi Watson famously painted the snake vine found on the desert oaks at Mina Mina.
 Her powerful, multicoloured works exude an energy that takes you back to the land of extreme contrasts where the temperature can reach 40 degrees during the day and hit zero throughout the night.
 During their nomadic lives the desert Aboriginals walked from dawn to dusk looking for food and water, singing to Country and performing ceremonies retaining their symbiotic relationship with the land.

-The Tjalptjarri brothers, Pintupi people, are the last group to come out of the desert in 1989 after reconnecting with family 30 years after they were collected and taken to the Kikirwarra settlement.
-Now major artists, the Tjapaltarri brothers are custodians of the Tingari Cycle, a story that takes you on a journey throughout the sand-hills and escarpments of the outback similar to following a maze with no beginning or end.
-An outstanding piece by Warlimpirringa Tjapaltjarri’s Mamult Junkunya recently sold at the Sotheby’s Aboriginal March auction shows his skill at conveying a minimalist aesthetic of powerful simplicity sharing elements of his ancient culture and sacred land with us, the uninitiated.
+The Tjalptjarri brothers, Pintupi people, are the last group to come out of the desert in 1989 after reconnecting with family 30 years after they were collected and taken to the Kiwirrkurra settlement.
+Now major artists, the Tjapaltarri brothers are custodians of the Tingari Cycle, a story that takes you on a sacred journey throughout the sand-hills and escarpments of the outback similar to following a maze with no beginning or end.
+The outstanding piece by Warlimpirringa Tjapaltjarri’s Mamult Junkunya recently sold at the Sotheby’s Aboriginal March auction shows his skill at conveying a minimalist aesthetic of powerful simplicity while sharing elements of his ancient culture and sacred land with us, the uninitiated.

 To read the complete interview reserve your copy of I-M, Intelligent Magazine, on sale May 21st from all good stores.